MindscapeHQ/raygun4wordpress/readme.txt

 As of 1.8, you can enable [real user monitoring](https://raygun.com/products/real-user-monitoring) by navigating to the Raygun4WP settings page and checking the **Enable Real User Monitoring** checkbox.

-User information will be sent along if you have the Customer Experience Monitoring feature enabled.
+User information will be sent along if you have the Customers feature enabled.

 = Client-side JavaScript error tracking =